MetPX/sarracenia/doc/sr_poll.1.rst

 **[-to_clusters|--to <csv-string>]**

   Once a messages is delivered to the first pump, the *to_clusters* option suggests other pumps to which the data should be disseminated.
-The default value is ALL.
+The default value is the hostname of the broker being posted to.
 Multiple pump identifiers can be specified by separating the names by commas.

 **[-sub|--subtopic <key>]**